cpinitiative/usaco-guide/content/3_Bronze/3_Bronze_Collections.md

 ### Priority Queues

-A priority queue supports the following operations: insertion of elements, deletion of the element considered highest priority, and retrieval of the highest priority element, all in $O(\log n)$ time according to the number of elements in the priority queue.
+A priority queue supports the following operations: insertion of elements, deletion of the element considered lowest priority, and retrieval of the lowest priority element, all in $O(\log n)$ time according to the number of elements in the priority queue.
 Priority is based on a comparator function, but by default the lowest element is at the front of the priority queue.
 The priority queue is one of the most important data structures in competitive programming, so make sure you understand how and when to use it.
-By default, the Priority Queue puts the lowest element at the front of the queue.

 ```java
 PriorityQueue<Integer> pq = new PriorityQueue<Integer>();